Gregg Popovich Passes Pat Riley for 4th on All-Time Coach Wins List

 Gregg Popovich Passes Pat Riley for 4th on All-Time Coach Wins ListDecember 12, 2018

-Gregg Popovich hit another milestone in his legendary career Tuesday, surpassing Pat Riley on the all-time coaching wins list.
+Gregg Popovich hit another milestone in his legendary career Tuesday, surpassing Pat Riley on the NBA's all-time coaching wins list.

 Thanks to the San Antonio Spurs' 111-86 victory over the Phoenix Suns, Popovich moved into sole possession of fourth place with 1,211 wins.